Murder of Daniel Morgan: IOPC assessment of the DMIP report

 On 3 August 2022, the Independent Office for Police Conduct published its assessment of the report from the Independent Panel.
 It found "no new avenues for investigation which could now result in either criminal or disciplinary proceedings" but concluded that Assistant Commissioner John Yates and Commissioner Cressida Dick may have breached professional standards.

 Media depictions

 Podcast

 In May 2016, Morgan's murder became the subject of a 10-part podcast presented by Peter Jukes, Untold: The Daniel Morgan Murder which topped the UK iTunes podcast chart.
 The following year, Jukes co-wrote a book with Alastair Morgan titled Untold: the Daniel Morgan Murder Exposed, which featured new revelations about the case.

 Channel 4 documentary

 Murder in the Car Park, a three-part Channel 4 documentary about the murder was first broadcast on UK television on 15 June 2020, ahead of the results of an independent inquiry.

 Drama

 David Cook's investigation was dramatised in the 2025 ITV series about the News International phone hacking scandal, The Hack, with Robert Carlyle as DCS Cook.

+Novel

+Stench: The Axe in the Head Murder by G.M.
+Barden published by Black Rat Books in January 2026 is a fictionalised telling of the murder and its aftermath.